Appin (company): Investigations and attribution

+From 2013 onward, Google spent a decade monitoring hackers linked to Appin who targeted tens of thousands of email accounts on its platform.
+Due to the unusually high volume of activity by the hackers, Google expanded its systems and procedures to keep up with them.
+Security researchers avoided publicly naming Appin due to legal concerns, though they privately confirmed the link to Reuters.
+In 2013, an Appin representative told the Wall Street Journal that the company "denies it had any role in any of the attacks" and said that someone, possibly a former employee, had been using its name.
+The representative separately called the Norman Shark report "a marketing gimmick" and said Appin was "in no manner connected or involved with the activities" described in it.

-Since 2012, Appin and its CEO Rajat Khare have been the subject of criminal investigations in multiple countries.
-Swiss authorities linked Appin and Rajat Khare to a criminal complaint filed by the Hargitays for intrusion into their systems, while Norwegian investigators connected Appin to the Telenor hack.
+Since 2012, Appin and its co-founder Rajat Khare have been the subject of criminal investigations in multiple countries.
+Swiss authorities linked Appin and Khare to a criminal complaint filed by the Hargitays for intrusion into their systems, while Norwegian investigators connected Appin to the Telenor hack.
 These multinational investigations were carried out over several years but were eventually closed without charges being filed.

-In 2016, the person who had hired a private detective to access the email of her fellow Native American tribal member pleaded guilty in federal court.
+In 2016, the woman who had hired a private detective to access the email of her fellow Native American tribal member pleaded guilty in federal court.
 Later, in mid-2020, that detective confessed in an affidavit that he had hired Appin to carry out the email heist.
-Similarly, Aviram Halevi, who hired Appin to hack at least three dozen people in 2011, admitted to employing them to steal emails from a Korean businessman.
-In 2021, the State Bank of India filed a criminal complaint with the Central Bureau of Investigation, Appin's former client, accusing Rajat Khare and others of embezzling ₹8.06 billion ($97 million) from loans to Educomp, where Khare was a director.
+Similarly, Aviram Halevi, who hired Appin to target at least three dozen people in 2011, admitted to employing them to steal emails from a Korean businessman.
+In 2021, the State Bank of India filed a criminal complaint with the Central Bureau of Investigation, Appin's former client, accusing Khare and others of embezzling ₹8.06 billion ($97 million) from loans to Educomp, where Khare was a director.
+Khare's lawyers said he had been "cleared" by Educomp's management but did not provide evidence; as of November 2023, Reuters could not determine the status of the case.